jerryhgladinet/docs/admin/source/chapter02.rst

 3.2 Partner Portal
 ********************

-The Partner Portal is used primarily for managing licenses and licenses distribution among all your Servers.
+The Partner Portal is used primarily for managing licenses and licenses distribution amongst all of your Servers.

 The partner portal is located at http://www.centrestack.com, and you can login through here: https://www.centrestack.com/management/partnerloginpage.aspx.
-From the Partner Portal you can download the |prodname| software as well manage the licensing of your Servers.
+From the Partner Portal you can download the |prodname| software as well as manage the licensing of your Servers.

 .. tip::

     Typically you will download the |prodname| software, set it up and leverage the built-in 30 day trial time to finish the setup.
-Towards the end of the trial, you assign licenses from the partner portal to your Server and activate it into production.
+Towards the end of the trial, you assign licenses from the partner portal to your Server and activate it into a production environment.

 Both Self-Hosted Servers and Hosted CentreStack Tenants (sync4share) can be managed via the Partner Portal.